 Implementing them will help you capture more sales and grow your WooCommerce store in 2026.

-Your checkout process is where friction kills sales.
-19% of shoppers abandon carts due to forced registration, while 18% leave because of complicated checkouts (Source: Baymard Institute).
+Your checkout is where friction kills sales.
+Baymard Institute found that 19% of shoppers abandon carts because of forced registration, and another 18% leave over complicated checkout steps.

-You can also create a single-step checkout with minimal fields by removing the unnecessary steps.
+You can also strip it down to a single-step checkout with only the fields you actually need.

-Plus, you get 8+ checkout optimization options, including Express Checkout Buttons, Smart Login, Address Field Validation, Google Address Autocompletion, Auto Apply Coupons, etc.
+FunnelKit Funnel Builder also includes 13+ optimization options: Express Checkout Buttons, Smart Login, Address Field Validation, Google Address Autocomplete, Auto-Apply Coupons, and more.

-Cart abandonment represents your store's single largest untapped revenue source.
-With £2.96 trillion in merchandise abandoned annually and £192.4 billion in recoverable revenue globally (Source: Kanuka Digital, the opportunity is staggering.
+Cart abandonment represents a huge revenue opportunity.
+With £2.96 trillion in abandoned merchandise annually and £192.4 billion recoverable globally (Source: Kanuka Digital), the potential for recovery is staggering.

-The timing of your recovery emails matters more than you might think.
-Sending the first recovery email within 1 hour of abandonment can increase recovery rates by up to 20% compared to emails sent 24 hours later.
+You can use a three-email recovery sequence.
+The timing of your recovery emails is crucial.
+Sending the first email within 1 hour of abandonment can boost recovery rates by up to 20% compared to emails sent 24 hours later.

 Here’s the sequence that works:

-1. Email 1 (1 hour after abandonment): Send a gentle reminder with cart contents.
-Keep it simple like "You left something behind" with clear product images and a direct checkout link.
+- Email 1 (1 hour after abandonment): A simple reminder with cart contents.
+Use a subject like "You left something behind" with clear product images and a direct checkout link.

-2. Email 2 (24 hours later): Add social proof.
-Include customer reviews, testimonials, or showcase how many people have purchased this product recently.
+- Email 2 (24 hours later): Add social proof, like customer reviews, or show how many people have bought the product recently.

-3. Email 3 (48-72 hours later): This is your conversion catalyst.
-Offer a small incentive, such as a 10% discount or free shipping to push hesitant buyers over the edge.
+- Email 3 (48-72 hours later): Offer a small incentive (e.g., 10% off or free shipping) to push hesitant buyers to complete their purchase.

 Implementation Tool: